andremoreira73/Assignments_IBM_DS/README.md

 # Assignments_IBM_DS
-Repo to share assignments from the IBM Data Science Professional Certificate (Coursera)
+Repo to share assignments from the IBM Data Science Professional Certificate